juanghurtado/jquery-tabi/README.markdown

 Installing Tabi is pretty simple, but remember that you **need jQuery** to make it work (Tabi has been tested with jQuery 1.4.x and above, but it should work with 1.3.x too).

+Download an unzip the <a href="http://github.com/juanghurtado/jquery.tabi/zipball/master">source code</a>, and put it on your page.

 <pre><code>&lt;script type="text/javascript" src="js/jquery-1.4.min.js"&gt;&lt;/script&gt;
 &lt;script type="text/javascript" src="js/jquery.tabi.js"&gt;&lt;script&gt;</code></pre>

+## Example pages

+Here you can see a few examples of Tabi:

+- <a href="http://tabi.coloresefimeros.com/example-1.html">Default use</a>
+- <a href="http://tabi.coloresefimeros.com/example-2.php">Setting default tab</a>

 ## Basic use